Reporting to the revised national budget

 The project list can be changed until final reporting after clarifications with the NPD.
 If discoveries are made after the agreed project list has been established, resources etc. for these should also be reported.
 The NPD can then arrange a version of the reporting file for this purpose.

 The reporting to the RNB is included in the basis for the state and national budget and the Government’s oil and environmental policy.
 It is therefore very important that the reporting is of high quality and that the deadlines are met, so that we can meet the deadlines set by the MPE.

 |15 October||First report from operators|

-If there are significant changes to the reporting as a result of budgetary processes in the production licenses’ management committees after 15 October, please contact the NPD as soon as possible to clarify whether there is a need to submit an updated reporting file.
+If there are significant changes to the reporting because of budgetary processes in the production licenses’ management committees after 15 October, please contact the NPD as soon as possible to clarify whether there is a need to submit an updated reporting file.

-The operators have been granted access to the following by 1 September:
+The operators will have access to the following by 1 September:

 The reporting must comply with the NPD’s resource classification.